 You need to find every way possible to outperform your competitors.
 Well, one great way to do this is through SEO, both onsite and offsite.

 However, this can be easier said than done.
-That’s why we put this post together to help you understand the difference between onsite and offsite SEO and how you can use both in your marketing strategy.
+That’s why we put this post together to help you understand the difference between onsite vs offsite SEO and how you can use both in your marketing strategy.

 Onsite SEO includes anything you do on your own website to improve your Google rankings.
 It’s making your website as friendly as possible to search engines.